Industry Leaders in Structural Fire Protection

 We also utilise an extensive network of suppliers, so we can procure the finest fireproofing materials and building products.
 We can recommend the best products for specific building elements, and advise on secondary requirements such as thermal insulation or soundproofing.

-CLM Fireproofing offers various forms of intumescent fireproofing, including spray-applied paint, boards and thin film intumescent coatings.
+CLM Fireproofing uses various methods of intumescent fireproofing, including boards, spray-applied paint and thin film coatings, to protect steel from fire damage.
 Intumescent paint contains thermodynamic compounds which will expand into a solid, carbonaceous layer when subjected to temperatures of around 250°, creating a protective coating around steel beams and other structural elements.
 This then increases the structure’s fire resistance rating, which is usually either between 30, 60 and 90 mins.
 By reinforcing steel structures with intumescent coatings, we maximise the time taken by emergency responders to extinguish flames and evacuate buildings safely.
 Visit our dedicated page to learn more about intumescent paint.

 When embarking on a project, we consider a variety of factors such as timescales, environmental conditions and basic functionalities such as acoustic insulation.
 We are also able to recommend intumescent coatings for projects where aesthetics are a priority, especially when steel is exposed to the general public.
 Our team has an established track record for delivering fireproofing projects on time, within budget and to unrivalled standards of quality.